rknop/desimodules/README.rst

 and the modules defined here will appear, assuming the ``modulefiles`` directory has been added with a ``module use`` command.

+Valid Module files begin with the characters ``#%Module1.0``.
+Files that do *not* begin with these characters are ignored by the Modules system.
+This allows us to freely mix Module files with non-Module files.

 In preparation for a software release:

 1. Edit the ``test-release`` with the desired versions.